Jacob Bertrand: Career

 Prior to his work for Disney, Bertrand had several roles in Nickelodeon productions.
-He was a regular on the sitcom Marvin Marvin, voiced the main character Gil in Season 2 of the animated series Bubble Guppies, appeared as a minor character on the teen sitcom iCarly, and co-starred as Charlie on the fantasy-comedy film Jinxed.
+He was a regular on the sitcom Marvin Marvin, voiced the main character Gil in Seasons 2 and 3 of the animated series Bubble Guppies, appeared as a minor character on the teen sitcom iCarly, and co-starred as Charlie in the fantasy-comedy film Jinxed.
 Since 2018 he has appeared in the YouTube Premium/Netflix television series Cobra Kai.